plone/plone.distribution/docs/usage/package-structure.md

 `base`
 :   A list of profiles installed in every new site using this distribution.
 `content`
-:   A list of profiles installed when the user decides to create a site with example content.
+:  **Deprecated** A list of profiles installed when the user decides to create a site with example content.

 The configuration for a new Volto site is the following.